samscupoftea/Movie-Data-P3/README.md

 Next thing to do is to use CSS to style the table to make it the appropriate sizing and so that it is visually pleasing.
 I have now added a "Sort A-Z" button above my table which I will eventually add funcionality to.
 Now that I have populated my table with HTML text, I have realized that I must produce the contents of my table specifically from my JS.
 I have no idea currently how ot do that so this will be my next step.
+9th March: I have chosen a table to display my movie data.
+I researched today that in my JS code I first have to target my table and link it with my movie data object in JS.
+To do this I will need to use (Write later)....
+\*I wanted to use one of my movie cards that said "Add movie" to my "submit" button that functions with my JS.
+I experimented with enclosing the "submit" code with my <div class= project card6> and it worked!
+The submit button is now embedded in the card image itself.